Research

 To improve the general efficiency and transparency of the administration of elections, consideration could be given to reviewing the different roles, processes, coordination opportunities, and necessary resources for the implementation of the elections.

-That the 2022 election ran smoothly was despite the arrangements not because of them.
+That the 2022 election ran smoothly was despite the arrangements, not because of them.
 The CPA Observer Mission commented that it was not acceptable for the JEA to be set up immediately before the election, not to be properly resourced and that its role in the election was not clear.
-Any changes would need to be done within the next year so that the arrangements would be in place well before the 2026 general election.
-However, past practice suggests that changes will be done at the last minute, which is unsatisfactory.

 Appendix 1 – Jersey/Guernsey comparison

-Given that Guernsey’s turnout is nearly twice that of Jersey it is appropriate to explore the reasons for this in detail.
-Table 11 gives key data.
+Given that Guernsey’s turnout is significantly higher than that of Jersey, it is appropriate to explore the reasons for this in detail.
+Table 12 gives key data.

 It is necessary to recognise the special circumstances surrounding Guernsey’s 2020 election –